Wavelyio/wavely-docs/docs/api/voiceservice_context.md

-# Contexts
+# Voice Service Contexts
-This is the API for contexts management.
+This is the API for voice service contexts management.

 * Get all contexts
 * Add phone number to context